Imperium Galactica II: Alliances

 The original Imperium Galactica was an overly ambitious title.
 It tried to combine the grand-scale strategy of 4X space empire-builders with Command and Conquer ground combat and (as if that wasn’t enough) tossed in some SimCity-ish colony design for good measure.
 Each of these elements wound up inferior to those found in more focused titles, and while the game had an interesting story arc, its complete lack of replay value doomed it to obscurity.

-Imperium Galactica 2: Alliances has significantly improved on its predecessor in several ways.
+Imperium Galactica 2: Alliances has significantly improved over its predecessor.
 Most importantly, the game offers three single player campaign races, each of which has a distinctive feel.
 The Kra’hen, for example, are raving militarists, while the Shinari focus on the subtleties of espionage and diplomacy and the Solarians (humans) are technologically supreme.
 Better still, each Alliances campaign begins with a randomly generated starmap, with a randomized story and a lot more replay value.

 Another excellent feature in Imperium Galactica 2 is the “autobuild” function.
 Many 4X games offer colony management assistance, but none have done it better than Alliances.
 Each planet can have separate autobuild settings that focus on civilian construction, military buildings, research, defense, and so on.
 Priority toggles help ensure that backwater planets far from the frontier don’t consume your entire budget.
 As your empire grows, the autobuild function becomes more and more important, freeing you from tedious colony management and allowing you to focus on the big picture.
 Yes, if you want to take the time, you can probably do a better job yourself—but not much better.